wanghangpsu/MM-BD/README.md

 # Universal Post-Training Backdoor Detection

-This is the implementation of the NeurIPS 2022 Submission: Universal Post-Training Backdoor Detection
+This is the implementation of the paper: Universal Post-Training Backdoor Detection

 This repository includes: